lydell/js-tokens/README.md

 (any letter) as flags, but it is not worth it since it increases the amount of ambigous cases.
 So only the standard `g`, `m`, `i`, `y` and `u` flags are allowed.
-This means that the above example will be identified as division as long as you don’t rename the `e` variable to some permutation of `gmiyu` 1 to 5 characters long.
+This means that the above example will be identified as division as long as you don’t rename the `e` variable to some permutation of `gmiyus` 1 to 6 characters long.

 Lastly, we can look _forward_ for information.